Helena Iren Michaelsen

-Helena Iren Michaelsen (born 2 June 1977) is a Norwegian singer-songwriter, known as the frontwoman for European symphonic metal band Imperia and her solo project Angel.
-She was the lead singer of the Gothic metal band Trail of Tears from 1997 to 2000, and was briefly the singer of Dutch symphonic metal band Sahara Dust (later renamed to Epica).
+Helena Iren Michaelsen (born 2 June 1977) is a Norwegian singer.
+She is the frontwoman of the symphonic metal band Imperia and her solo project Angel.
+She was the lead singer of the gothic metal band Trail of Tears from 1997 to 2000, and was briefly the singer of Dutch symphonic metal band Sahara Dust (later renamed to Epica).

-Musical career
+Career

 Trail of Tears (1997–2000)

 Michaelsen was born in Evje, and started off as the female vocalist in 1997 for Norwegian gothic metal band Trail of Tears, succeeding after Ales Vik who departed from the band that same year.
 Up until that year, the band had been called Natt.
 A year later, Michaelsen and the band recorded their debut album Disclosure in Red in which she sang contralto vocals and contributed to writing lyrics.
 In 2000, she again took role of contralto vocals in their second album Profoundemonium, which was their last album to feature Helena.

 Soon after, she was replaced by Cathrine Paulsen in May of that year.